SamuraiRabbit/palletShipmentCalculator/readme.md

 ### Known Issues

-* None so far.
+* Unresponsive and ugly styling.

 ## Room for Improvement

-* CSS Styling required for beautification.
+* Improved CSS
 * Change the user feedback to an HTML element rather than a JS alert.

 ## Acknowledgements